worldbank/Python-for-Data-Science/July_2019_Poverty_GP/day_4/README.md

 Next, Patrick van Kessel (Pew Research Center) will lead the session on Intro to Text Analytics.

 #### Note:
-Ownership of the toy CDR sample data (cdr.csv and locations.csv) lies with Flowminder.
+Ownership of the toy CDR sample data (cdr.csv and locations.csv) and CDR analysis notebook lies with Flowminder.
 Please contact Flowminder/Tracey Li at tracey.li@flowminder.org for permission to use this data outside of this training.

 ### Lecture Notebooks